Listen to the More Recipes About Music & Food Spotify Playlist

 Sure – the obvious lyric to quote is “I wish I was in Tiajuana / Eating barbequed iguana”, but that’s just TOO easy.
 Though I honestly would love to try an iguana hot dog.
 I’m guessing it would taste a bit like alligator or rattlesnake.

 Wall Of Voodoo is one of those bands from my college years I rarely listen to, but when I do I am reminded of how underrated they are.
-Not a ton of hits – really only this one and perhaps their epic “Ring Of Fire” cover (which will be getting the recipe treatment).
-Not particularly influential but somehow still helped to shape the alterna-MTV music video-driven landscape.
+Not a ton of hits – really only this one and perhaps their epic “Ring Of Fire” cover (which will likely get the Music & Food recipe treatment).
+Not particularly influential but somehow still helped to shape the alternative MTV video-driven landscape.
 Sometimes instrumentally difficult listening but Stan Ridgway’s vocals always deliver a dark and quirky edge to what seems like pop music but really kinda isn’t.
 In many ways, Wall of Voodoo’s legacy is not one of music, but the number of restaurants and bars – and now dishes – named after their one big hit.

 This dog is a riff on a Mexican street vendor snack called Dorilocos or Tostilocos.
 A bag of Doritos or Tostitos is cut open and a variety of topping added to the chips.
 Kind of like the Texas Frito Pie or Walking Taco concept with a somewhat bizarre variety of toppings including gummy bears, pickled pork rinds, Japanese style peanuts, and Chamoy (a sweet-sour-spicy pickled fruit sauce).